Zainah Nandede

-Zainah Nandede (born 15 October 2003) is a Ugandan football player who plays as a forward for Kampala Queens FC in the FUFA Women Super League and Uganda's Women National football team the Crested Cranes.
+Zainah Nandede (born 15 October 2003) is a Ugandan football player who plays as a forward for Simba Queens in the Tanzanian Women's Premier League and Uganda's Women National football team the Crested Cranes.
 She is the 2024 FUFA Woman player of the year.

 Education

 In 2016 Nandede joined Nkoma SS in Mbale where she sat her senior four in 2018.

 Nandede finished Secondary school education at Amus College School Bukedea in 2020.

 Football career

 Zainah Nandede started her football career in 2018 at local club, Kataka She in Mbale, a city in Eastern Uganda.
 Before leaving the club in 2021, she had scored 10 goals, contributed six assists in 17 appearances.

 Since 2019, Nandede has featured for U17, U20 and senior women football national team.
-Currently she is a player Kampala Queens FC and senior women football national team the Crested Cranes.
+In 2025 she left Kampala Queens FC and joined Simba Queens, she is still a player at senior women football national team the Crested Cranes.

 Club career

 Her club football started in 2018 at Kataka She a FUFA Eastern Women regional League club.
 She helped the club to gain promotion to FUFA Women Elite League in 2019.